Tabernacle Township, New Jersey: Local government

 Tabernacle Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January after each election, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Tabernacle Township Committee are Mayor Samuel R. Moore III (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Kimberly A. "Kim" Brown (R, term on committee ends 2023; term as deputy mayor ends 2022), Mark Hartman (R, 2024; appointed to serve an unexpired term), Nancy K. McGinnis (R, 2022) and Robert C. Sunbury Jr. (R, 2022).
+As of 2023, members of the Tabernacle Township Committee are Mayor Samuel R. Moore III (R, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Mark Hartman (R, elected to serve an unexpired term on committee that ends 2023; term as deputy mayor ends 2023), Kimberly A. Brown (R, 2023), Noble McNaughton (R,2025;appointed to serve an unexpired term), William J. Sprague Jr. (R, 2025).

+The township committee appointed Noble McNaughton in February 2023 to fill the seat expiring in December 2025 that had been held by Robert C. Sunbury.

 In January 2022, the Township Committee appointed Mark Hartman to fill the seat expiring in December 2024 that had been held Matthew Baals until he resigned the previous month, shortly after taking office, citing "time commitment issues".
-Hartman will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+Hartman served on an interim basis until the November 2022 general election, when he was elected to serve the balance of the term of office.

 The township is patrolled by Troop C of the New Jersey State Police at the Red Lion Barracks in Southampton Township.

 Federal, state, and county representation

-Tabernacle Township is located in the 3rd Congressional District and is part of New Jersey's 9th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Tabernacle Township had been in the 8th state legislative district.
+Tabernacle Township is located in the 3rd Congressional District and is part of New Jersey's 8th state legislative district.